nrfconnect/sdk-nrf/applications/asset_tracker/README.rst

     * nRF9160 DK board (PCA10090)

-* :ref:`secure_boot` must be programmed on the board.
+* :ref:`secure_partition_manager` must be programmed on the board.

   The applications is configured to compile and run as a non-secure application on nRF91's Cortex-M33.
-  Therefore, it requires the :ref:`secure_boot` bootloader that prepares the required peripherals to be available for the application.
+  Therefore, it requires the :ref:`secure_partition_manager` that prepares the required peripherals to be available for the application.

 .. _asset_tracker_user_interface: